History of Chocolates Valor

 Mr. Vicente López Soler

-At the end of the 19th century, the son of Valeriano López Lloret takes charge of the company, the mechanically power.
+At the end of the 19th century, the son of Valeriano López Lloret takes charge of the company, the mechanical mill replaces the grinding stone and the mule gives way to the cart.

-Thanks to this technological progress, the firm's production increases and its business routes now include Madrid, seeing as the company's best clients spent their Christmas in the town.
+Thanks to this technological progress, the firm's production increases and its business routes now include Madrid, since their best customers spent Christmas there.

 Vicente was very obliging when it came to his clients and in the summer the deliveries were made at night to avoid the heat and, in the winter, in the day to avoid the low temperatures.